yonis-savary/sharp-php/Docs/core/components.md

 ### Creation

-We want to create a `MagicOrderPrinter`, which is a class that can print a PDF of an order and log informations about it
+We want to create a component named `MagicOrderPrinter`, which is a class that can print a PDF of an order and log information about it

 First, we need to define our class